Your Annual Credit Report: How To Get It For Free

 Hard inquiries appear when you apply for a new line of credit.
 For example, if you apply for a mortgage loan, your lender will do a hard inquiry on your credit report.
 These inquiries temporarily lower your credit score.
 Limit your hard inquiries as much as possible to keep your score high.

 - Improve your credit score.
 If you have a low credit score, create a plan to improve your credit usage.
 Make your payments on time every month, avoid maxing out your cards and work to pay down debt to see your score rise over time.
+A debt consolidaiton loan could help by consolidating your payments into one loan with one payment.

 Apply For A Mortgage Online